Spasnof/spark_mock_http_request_problem/README.md

 # mocking urls in spark scala
-Just a sample repo to think through some problems
+Just a sample repo to think through some problems.

 # helpful links:
 - [how to mock core functionality](https://stackoverflow.com/questions/16443801/mockito-for-objects-in-scala)